 Burkina Faso, formerly 1984

 Blaise Compaoré came to rule Burkina Faso following Sankara's murder in 1987.
-He presided over 27 years until a public revolt brought him down in 2014.
-Burkina Faso has then had ongoing political and social challenges including ethnic strife, poverty, and terrorism strikes.
+He led for 27 years until a mass uprising forced him down in 2014.
+Ethnic conflict, poverty, and terrorist strikes are among the continuous political and socioeconomic issues Burkina Faso has faced.
 Still, the nation keeps moving toward stability and growth.

 Compaoré presidency